live-clones/dolfin/demo/documented/poisson/cpp/Poisson.ufl.rst

 the variational problem in UFL terms in a separate form file :download:`Poisson.ufl`.
 We begin by defining the finite element::

-   from ufl import (Coefficient, ds, dx, FiniteElement,
+   from ufl_legacy import (Coefficient, ds, dx, FiniteElement,
                     grad, inner,
                     triangle, TestFunction, TrialFunction)